build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

     * The certificate request should succeed:
 ![Image showing the successful request of a certificate and successful installation of the certificate onto the smart card](./images/25-successful-request-certificate-successful-installation-certificate-onto-the-smart-card.png)
     **Note:**
-        * If you are not prompted to enter your PIN during this process, please ensure your certificate template is setup correctly and that your smart card is functioning.
+        * If you are not prompted to enter your PIN during this process, please ensure your certificate template is set up correctly and that your smart card is functioning.
         * Smart cards can have multiple digital slots.
 Please ensure your certificate is loaded into the authentication slot in order for Windows smart card authentication to succeed.
         * If you are using self-managed AD, instead of having users request their certificates manually through **certmgr.msc**, you can grant users Autoenroll permissions on the certificate template and users can be prompted to auto-enroll at logon.

-### Section 5: Verify the smart card is working with its certificate properly and test that the certificate can be verified with OCSP
+### Section 5: Verify the Smart Card is Working Properly with its Certificate and Test that the Certificate Can Be Verified with OCSP

-1. Verify the smart card is working with its certificate properly:
+1. Verify the smart card is working properly with its certificate:
     * Open **certmgr.msc** while logged in as your test smart card user on a computer with the smart card inserted.
     * Expand **Personal**, select **Certificates** folder, and confirm if you see a certificate appear that is signed by your CA’s certs.
 ![Image showing the Personal certificate store of a sample smart card user.
 It has the certificate we requested, in its certificate store](./images/26-Personal-certificate-store.png)